 7. Gray Bunny Clear Window Bird Feeder

 Say you’ve upgraded or replaced your windows and now you’re looking forward to watching the birds and other wildlife.
-If so, this is one of the best bird feeders on the market.
+If so, this is one of the best on the market.
 Maybe you don’t have a yard to hang a traditional bird feeder.
 Whatever the reason, this clear bird feeder will attach directly to your window or any smooth surface using large suction cups.
 Since this bird feeder has a very lightweight design even after you fill it, you won’t have to worry about it sliding down your window or falling off.

-This best bird feeder is easy to remove when you want to clean it or refill the feeder to keep the birds coming back.
+This is easy to remove when you want to clean it or refill the feeder to keep the birds coming back.
 There is also a divider you can put into this bird feeder to fill it with several different types of food at once, and it’ll also attract several species of birds.
 There is a sturdy perch for the birds to sit on while they eat, and it’s made from 100% transparent acrylic.
 This allows you to look through it and watch the birds eat all day.

 - Top protects it from moisture